From Closing Your Agency to Starting a Facebook Ads Agency

 It was a dark period for Robb to feel he had failed and see everything he had worked so hard for disappear.

-He took time to break down what worked and didn't work at his agency as well as the profitability of the services.
-What he discovered was that the smaller micro services they offered had the best margins.
+He took time to break down what worked and didn’t work at his agency and the profitability of the services.
+What he discovered was that the smaller microservices they offered had the best margins.

 He saw that these services were easy to deliver and scale, provided a lot of value to clients and that if he niched down on these services and focused on a niche, he could build an agency where he wouldn’t be wearing all the hats.

-An agency where he could take care of him and his family first without worrying about having the money to care for everyone else.
+An agency where he could take care of himself and his family first without worrying about having the money to care for everyone else.

 Riches in the Niches